webhookx-io/webhookx/README.md

 - **Admin API:** The admin API(:8080) provides a RESTful API for webhooks entities management.
 - **Retries:** WebhookX automatically retries unsuccessful deliveries at configurable delays.
 - **Fan out:** Events can be fan out to multiple destinations.
-- **Declarative configuration(WIP):**  Managing your configuration through declarative configuration file, and be DevOps compliant.
+- **Declarative configuration:** Managing your configuration through declarative configuration file, and be GitOps and DevOps compliant.
 - **Multi-tenancy:** Multi-tenancy is supported with workspaces.
 Workspaces provide an isolation of configuration entites.
 - **Plugins:**
   - `webhookx-signature`: signing outbound requests with HMAC(SHA-256) by adding `Webhookx-Signature` and `Webhookx-Timestamp` to request header.